nd9600/spiderweb/README.md

 * _link_ the posts together
 * view the graphs of posts you've made - you can look at more than one graph at a time

+It's completely offline, and doesn't many any HTTP requests at all - though you can optionally choose to sync your data with a [Firebase Realtime Database](https://firebase.google.com/docs/database) if you want, with [your own API keys](https://firebase.google.com/docs/web/setup?authuser=0#config-object)

 ![Spiderweb's UI](https://user-images.githubusercontent.com/9141675/80801405-33e89780-8ba4-11ea-9bf6-19d115c6a402.png)

 ---

-I'm primarily making Spiderweb for myself, but I'll happily take feature requests.
+I'm mainly making Spiderweb for myself, but I'll happily take feature requests.

 ## Usage
 ### Offline version